SuperNar3k/a5e-statblock-importer/README.md

 If you find a statblock that doesn't import correctly, open an issue [here](https://github.com/Aioros/5e-statblock-importer/issues) and include the text that you were trying to use.

 ## Credit
 Most of the work on this module was done by [James Haywood](https://github.com/jbhaywood).
-This fork aims to continue improving and supporting new formats and new Foundry/dnd5e versions while keeping the original vision intact.
+This fork aims to make the A5E System compatible.

 ## Original Credit
 This module was based on the [Pathfinder 1e Statblock Library](https://github.com/baileymh/statblock-library) module because I hadn't made a module before and needed a place to start.